 - Deemed occupation’s final period has been reduced to 9 months that was previously 18 months

-- The owner can not enjoy letting relief during the period of non-occupation.
+- Moreover, the owner can not enjoy letting relief during the period of non-occupation.

-- Deemed occupation to become restricted to 24 months at the start of ownership.
+- In addition, deemed occupation to become restricted to 24 months at the start of ownership.

-- Whilst transferring property ownership to spouse, exemption history not to be transferred
+- Furthermore, whilst transferring property ownership to spouse, exemption history not to be transferred

 - Clarification of late claims made for nomination of the main residence

-As a result of the policy changes that will come into effect from April 6 2020, many people will be barred from claiming to let relief, and even those who have been accruing their relief for some time will not be able to enjoy the perks anymore, as the policy suggests that dispositions will not be available on the gains attributable on the disposal made before and after April 2020.
+As a result of the finance bill, many people may not have the privilege of claiming to let relief.
+Moreover, those who have been accruing their relief for some time will not be able to enjoy the perks anymore.
+It is because the policy suggests that dispositions will not be available on the gains attributable to the disposal made before and after April 2020.

 3. Changes in anti-avoidance legislation (insolvent companies)

 According to the anti-avoidance legislation of the finance bill, there have been changes introduced in the general anti-abuse rule (GAAR).
-These changes will allow the extension of the time period needed to collect evidence to make a GAAR adjustment by HMRC.
+These changes will allow the extension needed to collect evidence to make a GAAR adjustment by HMRC.

 The changes made in the anti-avoidance legislation and the penalties determined will come into effect for tax periods that will end on or after the finance bill 2019/2020 has successfully passed.

-Whilst some amendments have been aimed at demoralizing companies for their lack of commitment to pay tax debts, one of the major amendments in the anti-avoidance rule revolves around companies who are tangled in the insolvency procedure, as previously, it was witnessed that many insolvent companies avoided or evaded their payment of taxes.
+Some amendments aimed at demoralizing companies for their lack of commitment to pay tax debts.
+Meanwhile, one of the major amendments in the anti-avoidance rule revolves around companies tangled in the insolvency procedure.
+Previously, many insolvent companies avoided or evaded their payment of taxes.

-According to the changes, the owners of the company have to make sure they clear the tax debts owed by the company regardless of the insolvent status of the company.
+According to the finance bill, the owners have to clear the tax debts, that company incurred.
+Moreover, they have to ensure it regardless of the insolvent status of the company.
 These changes are subject to the following conditions:

-- Methods of tax evasion and tax avoidance have been considered and used by the company
+- Methods of tax evasion and tax avoidance considered and used by the company

 - The owner of the company is responsible for his/her act and had possible personal motives behind this act.

-- There is a high probability that tax liabilities will not be paid on time.
+- There is a high probability of late payment of tax liabilities.

 4. Increase in digital sales tax